ppy/osu-wiki/news/2025/2025-05-04-osutaiko-world-cup-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7279762">Coppertine</a></p>

 Yo!
 I am Coppertine, I have been a storyboarder since 2016 and have made various storyboards over the time.
-People may know of me as the storyboarder of [wafer](https://osu.ppy.sh/users/9416836)'s infamous map [Uncanny long arms](https://osu.ppy.sh/beatmapsets/2094154#osu/4390731).
-I have also worked alongside [Enkrypton](https://osu.ppy.sh/users/5178122) for CWC 2024's Grand Finals NM2 pick of [WangleLine](https://osu.ppy.sh/beatmaps/artists/427)'s [Journey to the rabbit moon base](https://osu.ppy.sh/beatmapsets/2202809#fruits/5042330), and the OWC 2024 Grand Finals tiebreaker pick of [Camellia](https://osu.ppy.sh/beatmaps/artists/31)'s [Operation: Zenithfall](https://osu.ppy.sh/beatmapsets/2287992#osu/4881796) alongside Enkrypton, [VenerableNyanta](https://osu.ppy.sh/users/12243368) and [Noffy](https://osu.ppy.sh/users/1541323).
+People may know of me as the storyboarder of ::wafer::{ user-id=9416836 }'s infamous map [Uncanny long arms](https://osu.ppy.sh/beatmapsets/2094154#osu/4390731).
+I have also worked alongside ::Enkrypton::{ user-id=5178122 } for CWC 2024's Grand Finals NM2 pick of [WangleLine](https://osu.ppy.sh/beatmaps/artists/427)'s [Journey to the rabbit moon base](https://osu.ppy.sh/beatmapsets/2202809#fruits/5042330), and the OWC 2024 Grand Finals tiebreaker pick of [Camellia](https://osu.ppy.sh/beatmaps/artists/31)'s [Operation: Zenithfall](https://osu.ppy.sh/beatmapsets/2287992#osu/4881796) alongside Enkrypton, ::VenerableNyanta::{ user-id=12243368 } and [Noffy](https://osu.ppy.sh/users/1541323).

-I normally create with [storybrew](https://github.com/Damnae/storybrew/), a C# based storyboard creation tool from the wonderful [Damnae](https://osu.ppy.sh/users/989377), to enhance the experience of the beatmap whilst ensuring my storyboard creations can be enjoyed by many with a focus on storytelling and atmospheric styles in mind.
+I normally create with [storybrew](https://github.com/Damnae/storybrew/), a C# based storyboard creation tool from the wonderful ::Damnae::{ user-id=989377 }, to enhance the experience of the beatmap whilst ensuring my storyboard creations can be enjoyed by many with a focus on storytelling and atmospheric styles in mind.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/10365024" style="background-image: url('/wiki/shared/avatars/Sakura006.jpg')"></a>